mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 The http4s library ships with decoders and encoders for a limited type of contents, such as `String`, `File`, `InputStream`, and manages more complex contents using plugin libraries.

-In our example, the request contains a new director in JSON format. **To deal with JSON body, the most frequent choice is to use the Circe plugin.
+In our example, the request contains a new director in JSON format. **To deal with JSON body, the most frequent choice is to use the Circe plugin**.

 The primary type provided by the Circe library to manipulate JSON information is the `io.circe.Json` type.
 Hence, the `http4s-circe` module defines the types `EntityDecoder[Json]` and `EntityEncoder[Json]`, which are all we need to translate a request and a response body into an instance of `Json`.